jupyter-book/thebe/apps/docs-core/react-providers.md

 : Can be used to trigger async loading of the `thebe-core` library by a child component.

 `loading: boolean`
-: will be `true` during ashync loading.
+: will be `true` during async loading.

 `error?: string | undefined`
 : If an exception occurs, the message will be provided here.